About the determinant of complete non-ambiguous trees: A bijective proof of Theorem

 The technical part of the construction of $\Phi$ now relies on the two following lemmas. \begin{lemma} Consider a CNAT $T$.
 Suppose that there is an internal dot which holds as children a leaf and an internal dot.
 Then $T$ has at least two interacting leaves. \end{lemma} \begin{proof} We refer to Figure~\ref{fig:Phi-crux1}.

-By symmetry, we may assume that we have an internal dot $p_1$ with a left leaf $l_1$ and an internal dot as left child.
+By symmetry, we may assume that we have an internal dot $p_1$ with a left leaf $l_1$ and an internal dot as right child.

 Let us suppose that we do not have interacting leaves.
 Let us denote by $p_2$ the right-most internal dot in the same row as $p_1$.
 Then the right child of $p_2$ has to be a leaf $l_2$.
 And its left child has to be an internal dot: if it was a leaf, this leaf would be interacting with $l_1$.
 We may now iterate, and consider $p_3$ the bottom-most internal dot in the same column as $p_2$.
 For the same reason, $p_3$ holds as children: a left leaf $l_3$ and an internal dot as right child.
-We are thus led to an infinite series of internal dots in $T$, which is absurd. \end{proof}
+We are thus led to an infinite series of internal dots in $T$, which is absurd.